-Congress has taken certain actions with regard to the Budget Autonomy Act.
-On May 12, 2016, the House of Representatives Oversight and Government Reform Committee's Government Operations Subcommittee held a hearing examining Congressional intent in drafting the Home Rule Act and the validity of the Budget Autonomy Act.
-Witnesses and Committee Members raised varying interpretations regarding the validity of the Budget Autonomy Act as well as the budget procedures to be followed thereunder, including whether Congress must affirmatively appropriate the District's local funds or whether the District can spend its local funds in the manner the Council has legislatively authorized.
-On May 17, 2016, the Oversight and Government Reform Committee adopted and sent to the full House of Representatives a bill (H.R.
-5233), the Clarifying Congressional Intent in Providing for DC Home Rule Act of 2016 (the "Bill").
+Congress has taken certain actions with regard to the Budget Autonomy Act and held hearings examining Congressional intent in drafting the Home Rule Act and the validity of the Budget Autonomy Act.
+On May 25, 2016, a bill (H.R.
+5233), the Clarifying Congressional Intent in Providing for DC Home Rule Act of 2016 (the "Bill"), was passed by the House of Representatives.
 The Bill would repeal the Budget Autonomy Act, restore any provisions of law amended or repealed by the Budget Autonomy Act, affirm that the federal appropriations process applies to the District and reaffirm that the District is subject to the federal Anti-Deficiency Act, the federal Budget and Accounting Act of 1921 and all other requirements and restrictions applicable to appropriations.
-On May 25, 2016, the House of Representatives passed the Bill.
-To become law, the Bill would have to be adopted by the Senate and signed by the President.
-The White House issued a statement on May 25, 2016 expressing the President's intent to veto the Bill if presented for his signature.
+As of the date of this Official Statement, the Bill has not been passed by the Senate.
+In May 2016, the White House issued a statement expressing the President's intent to veto the Bill if presented for his signature.

-Congress has also taken certain actions with regard to the District's Fiscal Year 2017 Proposed Budget.
+Congress has also taken certain actions with regard to the Local Budget Act.
 On May 24, 2016, the House of Representatives Committee on Appropriations' Financial Services Appropriations Subcommittee released a draft appropriations bill for Fiscal Year 2017 (the "Draft Bill") that would repeal the Budget Autonomy Act.
-The Draft Bill would appropriate the District's local funds for Fiscal Year 2017 at the rate set forth in D.C.
-Bill 21-668, the District's local funded budget bill for Fiscal Year 2017, as amended as of the enactment date of the Draft Bill.
-In addition, the Draft Bill would repeal D.C.
-Bill 21-668 for the purpose of clarifying that Congress has the exclusive authority to affirmatively appropriate the District's local funds.
-It is not clear at this time what provisions, if any, will be included in the final Congressional appropriations act for Fiscal Year 2017 with regard to the District's local funds or the Budget Autonomy Act, or when such appropriations act will take effect.
+The Draft Bill would appropriate the District's local funds for Fiscal Year 2017 at the rate set forth in Local Budget Act, but also would repeal such act for purposes of clarifying that Congress has the exclusive authority to affirmatively appropriate the District's local funds.
+The repeal provisions described in this paragraph were not included in the CR, as described in the second preceding paragraph.
+Such repeal provisions could be included in subsequent Congressional appropriations acts for Fiscal Year 2017 or future Fiscal Years and could affect the District's spending of local funds and the validity of the Budget Autonomy Act